 “People living between Bicester and Deddington want to access primary care near to where they live.
 As areas such as Heyford Park grow, I expect demand will increase.
 These proposals for additional primary care and pharmacy services in Heyford Park therefore have my full support.”

-As part of informing everyone about the proposal and hearing their views, a virtual public meeting about Heyford Park Pharmacy was held on Tuesday 10 November at 7.30pm.
+As part of informing everyone about the proposal and hearing their views, a virtual public meeting about Heyford Park Pharmacy was held on Tuesday 10th November 2020.
 We’d like to thank everyone who attended for their questions and show of support.

 You can continue to contact us at email@example.com